phetsims/phet-info/doc/typescript-conventions.md

 ### ESLint

 Many of PhET's TypeScript conventions are embodied in TypeScript-specific lint rules.
-We use the `@typescript-eslint` plugin to add these rules.
-Please see [.eslintrc](https://github.com/phetsims/chipper/blob/main/eslint/.eslintrc.js) for details and context about conventions based on lint rules.
+We use the `@typescript-eslint` plugin to add these rules and augment with our own under the phet plugin.
+Please see [perennial/eslint](https://github.com/phetsims/perennial/blob/main/js/eslint/) for details and context about conventions based on lint rules.

 ### Philosophy